Facilities management, UK

-In 2012 I joined Macro where I’ve worked my way up to portfolio director, working with global brands across the UK and Europe.
+In 2012 I joined Mace where I’ve worked my way up to portfolio director, working with global brands across the UK and Europe.

-- What opportunities have you had to progress your career at Macro?
+- What opportunities have you had to progress your career at Mace?

 When I first joined the company, I was managing the technical services for a multinational oil and gas company.
 It gave me the opportunity to learn more about hard services, such as heating and air-conditioning – the other side of FM.

 Over the years, I’ve been able to progress within Mace.
 Before moving to my current role I worked with one of our global accounts – a bank operating across four continents.
 As operations director I supported them in the setup of FM provisions across their sites.
 Now I oversee multiple technology and retail client accounts across the UK and Europe, supporting our account delivery teams in the day to day management of the client facilities.